The NRF Retail Big Show 2019 is fast approaching, and we are excited!

 Editor-in-Chief, Retail TouchPoints

 I am hoping to see great ideas to help frontline brand ambassadors – retail store associates – become more motivated, empowered advocates.
-It’s not a new concept, but it is increasingly and vitally important for retailers seeking to succeed as omnichannel retailers.
+It’s not a new concept, but it is increasingly and vitally important for retailers seeking to succeed as omni channel marketing retailers.
 Some technology/solutions I’ll watch for include: empowered scheduling, new mobile initiatives and unified commerce strategies.

 Award winning retail strategist